Article

 • Transparent and proactive communications

-Clear and proactive communication is vital for keepeing all stakeholders informed and aligned.
-Households need timely updates when their electricity consumption is being adjusted.
-Utility companies must be aware of the capacity being offered to reserve markets, the activation times, and the extent of these activations.
-Meanwhile, TSOs require precise information on the bids made by aggregators to maintain grid stability.
+Clear and proactive communication keeps all stakeholders informed and aligned.
+Households need timely updates when their consumption is being adjusted.
+Utility companies must know the capacity being offered to reserve markets, the activation times, and the extent of those activations.
+TSOs require precise information on aggregator bids to maintain grid stability.
+Synergi's platform provides real-time reporting across all three layers.

 • Technical capabilities

 High-quality technical capabilities are essential for accurate and efficient operations.
-Aggregators must ensure that their capacity bids are calculated correctly to avoid offering capacity they cannot control.
-It is also important that when an activation happens, the assets react in a timely matter, in some cases it might be seconds.
-The assets must react swiftly to prevent penalties and mitigate disruptions for all parties involved.
+Aggregators must ensure their capacity bids are calculated correctly and never offering capacity they cannot control.
+When an activation occurs, assets must react within seconds in some markets.
+Swift, reliable response prevents penalties and protects the reputation of the VPP.
+This is core infrastructure, not a feature.

 • Fair and just revenue-share

-Equitable compensation is crucial to incentivize all participants—households, utility companies, and aggregators.
-A fair revenue-sharing model ensures each party is properly rewarded for their contributions to the flexibility market.
-This incentivization is key to scaling participations and achieved widespread engagement.
+Equitable compensation is what incentivises all participants to stay engaged.
+A fair revenue-sharing model ensures each party is properly rewarded for their contribution to the flexibility market.
+This is the key to scaling participation and achieving widespread engagement over the long term.

 No items found.